What is a Multi-CDN Solution? CDN Strategies for Real Time Streaming Performance

 A multi-CDN is a strategy that combines the resources of multiple CDN providers.
 The resources of each provider are funneled into a single network to make it accessible to broadcasting professionals.

-No single CDN has universal coverage, so combining the resources of multiple providers allows broadcasters to achieve reliable delivery with more widespread coverage.
+No single CDN has universal coverage.
+Combining the resources of multiple CDN providers allows broadcasters to achieve reliable delivery with more widespread coverage.
 Using a multi-CDN architecture also increases your PoPs.

 With more coverage, your video can reach new locations.
-It also helps to provide backup support in the event that the primary provider’s servers get congested or go down.
+It also helps to provide backup support if the primary provider’s servers get congested or go down.

 Why Use a Multi-CDN Architecture?